oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 app.UseAuthentication();
 ```

 Next, let's create `login` and `logout` pages.
-As Blazor uses SignalR for the client and server-side communication and Okta uses OpenID protocol that relies on HTTP, you need to perform authentication outside of the Blazor app.
+As Blazor uses SignalR for the client and server-side communication and Okta uses the OpenID protocol that relies on HTTP, you need to perform authentication outside of the Blazor app.

 To solve this issue, I will create two Razor pages for these endpoints.
 Run the following commands in a command shell: